wkeeling/selenium-wire/README.rst

 **Safari**

-For Safari, you need to tell Selenium Wire the port number you selected when you configured the browser in **Browser Setup**.
+For Safari, you need to tell Selenium Wire the port number you selected when you configured the browser in `Browser Setup`_.
-For example, if you chose port 12345, then you would pass it like this:
+For example, if you chose port 12345, then you would pass it in the ``seleniumwire_options`` like this:

 .. code:: python

-    options = {
-        'port': 12345
-    }
-    driver = webdriver.Safari(seleniumwire_options=options)
+    driver = webdriver.Safari(seleniumwire_options={'port': 12345})

 **Edge**

-For Edge, you need to tell Selenium Wire the port number you selected when you configured the browser in **Browser Setup**.
+For Edge, you need to tell Selenium Wire the port number you selected when you configured the browser in `Browser Setup`_.
-For example, if you chose port 12345, then you would pass it like this:
+For example, if you chose port 12345, then you would pass it in the ``seleniumwire_options`` like this:

 .. code:: python

-    options = {
-        'port': 12345
-    }
-    driver = webdriver.Edge(seleniumwire_options=options)
+    driver = webdriver.Edge(seleniumwire_options={'port': 12345})

 Using Self-Signed Certificates
 ------------------------------